 Trailers and tow bikes are excellent options for younger kids who can’t handle their own bikes yet.
 Some people prefer rear-mounted bike seats out of convenience, but generally, those bike seats are quite high off the ground, so children can be at a greater risk in a crash.

 Trailers are like mini carriages that keep kids completely covered, so they’ll be warm and dry no matter what the weather’s doing.
 Most are designed to be mounted on the seat post or rear stays of your bicycle.
-True, your kids will outgrow the trailer when they start riding their own bikes – but an old trailer is still handy for transporting gear and groceries, or you can sell it on the MEC Gear Swap.
+True, your kids will outgrow the trailer when they start riding their own bikes – but an old trailer is still handy for transporting gear and groceries, or you can sell it on a secondhand online marketplace site.

 Here a couple things to look for when choosing a bike trailer: